PresConsUIUC/PSAP/README.md

 Indentation is two spaces.
 Spaces are used instead of tabs.
 80-character margins are aimed for but sometimes exceeded, especially in the view templates.

-## Mail

-If you want outgoing email to work, you will need to copy the SMTP server password to a file called `.smtp_dev_password` in the application root.
-Either contact a project member to obtain this password by emailing psap@library.illinois.edu, or use a different SMTP server in `config/environments/development.rb`.

 # Deployment

 PSAP is configured to use Capistrano for deployment.
 At UIUC, it runs in Passenger Standalone, reverse-proxied behind Apache.

 You must change the secret key when you deploy.
 The command `rake secret` generates a new random secret you can use.
 Copy it from the console output to